Parallel Test-Time Scaling with Multi-Sequence Verifiers: Related Work

-The efficiency of parallel test-time scaling is essential for its practical usage.
-Most works on efficient test-time scaling focus on adaptively scaling the test-time compute, for instance by refraining from sampling more sequences when all the previous sequences agree with each other in their answers.
-However, they largely disregard the tradeoff between latency and throughput.
-It is desirable, in practical settings, to reduce latency by acquiring a larger throughput, even if the total amount of test-time computation remains the same.
+\paragraph{Parallel test-time scaling.} Answer selection among multiple decoded sequences is most commonly approached by training calibrated verifier models \citep{cobbe2021training,zhang2024generative}.
+Additionally, self-consistency \citep{wang2022self} and weighted voting \citep{li2022making} show that a simple global statistic of vote counting across sequences can improve predictions, motivating a broader exploration of cross-sequence signals for selection.
+Several \emph{generative} approaches leverage this intuition directly \citep{chen2023universal,liu2025pairjudge,toshniwal2025genselect}.
+For example, GenSelect \citep{toshniwal2025genselect} prompts an LLM to directly select the best solution from $N$ candidates.
+While these share MSV's intuition, generative verification incurs inference latencies orders of magnitude higher than MSV's single transformer layer (GenSelect: ${\sim}130$s vs.\ MSV$_{16}$: $0.006$s for $N{=}16$), making it inapplicable in the early stopping setting where a judgment is needed at \emph{every} intermediate answer.
+We also provide experiments with GenSelect in \cref{app:genselect}.

+\paragraph{Adaptive scaling for efficiency.} The efficiency of parallel test-time scaling is essential for its practical usage.
 Various works such as DeepConf \citep{fu2025deep} and others \citep{li2024escape,aggarwal2023let,xue2023dynamic,huang2025efficient} propose early stopping at the sequence level to reduce the number of decoded sequences.
-However, they all assume multiple sequences being decoded sequentially, and as a result, incur tens to hundreds of times the latency of a single sequence, limiting their practical usage.
-We instead focus on parallel decoding with token-level early stopping.
-To the best of our knowledge, we are the first in the LLM decoding literature to investigate this setting.
-Our paper aims at improving over simple but strong baselines in this novel setting.
+However, they assume that multiple sequences are decoded sequentially, while in practice we would be decoding the sequences in parallel.
+We thus focus on the parallel decoding setting, with token-level early stopping.
+Although token-level early stopping has been explored in the single-sequence setting \citep{zhang2025reasoning, yang2025dynamic}, we are not aware of prior work that studies token-level early stopping in the parallel decoding setting.